 Trace The Roots Of Magneto’s Family Tree

-Learn all about the Master of Magnetism's children just as his new series debuts this week!
+Learn all about the Master of Magnetism's children!

 Although both the audience and characters didn’t know it at the time, two of Magneto’s children – Quicksilver and Scarlet Witch – made their debut in 1964’s UNCANNY X-MEN #4.
 As members of the Brotherhood of Evil Mutants, the twin mutants did Magneto’s bidding without knowing their real connection.